 The objective of this course it is to equip students with fundamentals of water jet setup, programming, and operations.
-Students will learn industry application of the Flow waterjet, how to program in using Flow Path, set up and maintain the machine, and conduct cutting operations.
+Students will learn industry application of the waterjet, how to program in using Path, set up and maintain the machine, and conduct cutting operations.
 Students will learn troubleshooting techniques and maintenance.
-Upon completion of this course students will have a basic ability to safely program, setup and operate the flow waterjet.
+Upon completion of this course students will have a basic ability to safely program, setup and operate the waterjet.

-CLASS HOURS: 40 hours
+CLASS HOURS: 60 hours

-LAB HOURS: 20 hours
+LAB HOURS: 40 hours

-LECTURE HOURES: 20 hours
+LECTURE HOURS: 20 hours

-PREREQUISITES: None
+PREREQUISITES: Listed above

-Fiber Laser
+Laser cutting and engraving

-This course is designed to train students in basic programming, setup, and operations of the fiber laser.
-Students will program utilizing Mastercam and set up the machine to cut various materials including steel and aluminum with different thicknesses.
+This course is designed to train students in basic programming, setup, and operations of the lasers.
+Students will program utilizing MasterCAM and set up the machine to cut various materials including steel and aluminum with different thicknesses.
 Students will learn basic safety and maintenance procedures.
-Upon completion of this course students will have the basic knowledge to program, setup, and safely operate an fiber laser.
+Upon completion of this course students will have the basic knowledge to program, setup, and safely operate the lasers.

-CLASS HOURS: 40 hours
+CLASS HOURS: 60 hours

-LAB HOURS: 30 hours
+LAB HOURS: 50 hours

-LECTURE HOURES: 10 hours
+LECTURE HOURS: 10 hours

-PREREQUISITES: None
+PREREQUISITES: Listed above

-Multi- Axis CNC
+Multi-Axis CNC

-This course is a hands on study of programming setup and operations of multi- axis milling machine tools.
+This course is a hands on study of programming setup and operations of CNC 5-axis milling machine tools.
 This is an advanced course only available to students who have obtained NIMS level 1 and 2 mill certifications.
-The objective of this course is to reinforce 3 axis concepts learned in previous semester and introduce multi- axis programming, setup and operations; advanced tool pathing and advanced set ups.
+The objective of this course is to reinforce 3-axis concepts learned in previous semester and introduce 4th and 5th axis programming, setup and operations; advanced tool pathing and advanced set ups.

-Students will identify various multi-machines to include the Robo Drill with trunnion.
-They will set up, program, and make a series of projects that will lead them to be entry level 5 axis programmers.
-Students will learn the benefits of multi axis in the manufacturing industry and understand the use of multi- axis for increased proficiency and advanced tool pathing.
+They will set up, program, and make a series of projects that will lead them to be entry level 5-axis programmers.
+Students will learn the benefits of 5-axis in the manufacturing industry and understand the use of 4th and 5th axis for increased proficiency and advanced tool pathing.

-CLASS HOURS: 240 hours
+CLASS HOURS: 320 hours

-LAB HOURS: 144 hours
+LAB HOURS: 224 hours

-LECTURE HOURES: 96 hours
+LECTURE HOURS: 96 hours

-PREREQUISITES: None
+PREREQUISITES: Listed above